Devtion/TrinitySeal/README.md

 TrinitySeal will still be run and managed as usual, but I thought this release may be beneficial to people.
 Use this wisely!

 - Centos, left the community 03/03/2020

+## Devtion Edit:

+This project is only for learning about licensing system. thanks to [@Centos](https://github.com/TrinityNET) for the knowledge